huggingface/blog/gemma.md

 ## Fine-tuning with 🤗 TRL

 Training LLMs can be technically and computationally challenging.
-In this section, we look at the tools available in the Hugging Face ecosystem to efficiently train Gemma on consumer Size GPUs
+In this section, we’ll look at the tools available in the Hugging Face ecosystem to efficiently train Gemma on consumer-size GPUs

 An example command to fine-tune Gemma on OpenAssistant’s [chat dataset](https://huggingface.co/datasets/OpenAssistant/oasst_top1_2023-08-25) can be found below.
-To conserve memory, we make use of 4-bit quantization and [QLoRA](https://arxiv.org/abs/2305.14314) to target all the linear layers in the attention blocks.
-Note that unlike dense transformers, one should not target the MLP layers as they are sparse and don’t interact well with PEFT.
+We use 4-bit quantization and [QLoRA](https://arxiv.org/abs/2305.14314) to conserve memory to target all the attention blocks' linear layers.
+Note that, unlike dense transformers, one should not target the MLP layers as they are sparse and don’t interact well with PEFT.

 First, install the nightly version of 🤗 TRL and clone the repo to access the [training script](https://github.com/huggingface/trl/blob/main/examples/scripts/sft.py):